Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 {We find a slightly better sufficient condition by bounding {$dc^{-1}(y)/dy\equiv[c^{-1}]'(y)= 1/c'[c^{-1}(y)]$} with the $U$-dependent upper bound $[c^{-1}]'(U^2)$.
 Such a bound is set up to include the situation where $[c^{-1}]'(y)$ blows up at $y\to 0$, that is not taken into account by the sufficient condition \eqref{eq:HEEcond1}.
 We put this upper bound in the definition \eqref{eq:Deltax_conformal} and require finiteness for any $U$.
 We obtain that $\L_A$ is bounded from above for any $U$ (i.e.~any $z_0$) if the condition \be U \times [c^{-1}]'(U^2)<\infty \, \ee is satisfied for all $U$.
-Using $U^2=c(z_0)$ and $c(z)=a(z)^{d-1}$, we obtain the final condition that is summarized as \be \boxed{\shortstack[l]{ \textrm{ {If} the function $\frac{a^{\frac{3-d}{2}}(z_0)}{a'(z_0)}$ is bounded from above for all $z_0\in (z_*,z_b]$,} \\ \textrm{ then the holographic entanglement entropy exhibits a phase transition.}} } \ee When applied to the $\MnuM$ metric, this gives the sufficient condition $\nu>\sqrt{d}$. }
+Using $U^2=c(z_0)$ and $c(z)=a(z)^{d-1}$, we obtain the final condition that is summarized as \begin{mdframed}[style=EqFrame] \be \shortstack[l]{ \textrm{ {If} the function $\frac{a^{\frac{3-d}{2}}(z_0)}{a'(z_0)}$ is bounded from above for all $z_0\in (z_*,z_b]$, } \\ \textrm{ then the HEE exhibits a phase transition. } } \ee \end{mdframed} When applied to the $\MnuM$ metric, the criterion from \eqref{eq:HEEcond2}, is $\nu>\sqrt{d}$.
+While it is better than property \eqref{eq:HEEcond1}, the value lies right at the consistency limit for bad singularities, hence the sufficient condition \eqref{eq:HEEcond2} does not ensure the existence of the HEE phase transition in the $\MnuM$ background for any $d$.